DHTMLX/scheduler-docs/docs/index.md

 import Link from '@docusaurus/Link';
 import { FrameworkIcon } from '@site/src/components/FrameworkIcon';

 **DHTMLX Scheduler** is a highly configurable JavaScript event calendar component, complete with TypeScript definitions.
-It is designed for displaying and editing schedules in the browser.
-It integrates with React, Angular, Vue and other frontend frameworks.
-DHTMLX Scheduler also supports AI-assisted development through the DHTMLX MCP Server, Agent Skills and a structured API.
+It is designed for displaying, editing and managing schedules directly in the browser.
+The component integrates with React, Angular, Vue and other frontend frameworks.
+DHTMLX Scheduler also supports AI-assisted development through the DHTMLX MCP Server, Agent Skills, and a structured API.

-You can use it in project management, CRM, booking, healthcare, education, field service, SaaS and other business applications that require an interactive calendar or event-planning timeline.
+You can use it in project management, CRM, booking systems, healthcare, education, field service, SaaS and other business applications that require an interactive calendar, event planner or resource scheduling timeline.

 ## Quick start by framework